Clinical-Infection-Research-UoSheffield/Development_natural_protective_immunity_Streptococcus_pyogenes/README.md

 - **RStudio:** Optional, but recommended for ease of use.
 - **Operating System:** The code has been tested on:
   - macOS 14.5
-  - Windows 10 and 11
-  - Ubuntu 20.04 LTS and later

 ---